 Built to protect marine life and ecosystems through sustainability, The Green Connection is the first of its kind in Sabah and a platform for visitors to witness marine life worldwide.
 Besides being a fun Kota Kinabalu attraction to visit, it educates the general public on the importance of being environmentally friendly through workshops and events for people of all ages.
 Visitors can learn about recycling, going green, and respecting our natural environment for future generations to appreciate.

 Mount Kinabalu, one of the most famous Kota Kinabalu attractions, needs no further introduction.
-It is generally known as the highest mountain in Malaysia and one of the world’s most challenging hikes.
+As the highest mountain in Malaysia, it is also one of the most challenging hikes in the world.
 The several trails that lead to its summit each have varying difficulty levels, depending on the length.

 The beauty of the landscape and the vastness of its natural resources have made it attractive to travellers worldwide.
 Fret not about getting lost, as both guided and unguided tours are provided, regardless of your fitness level or experience with hiking.
 Just be sure to train yourself physically before climbing, as you will require a lot of stamina.